4 Persuasive Copywriting Techniques

 3. Adjust your most sent autoresponder to repeat your value proposition across each email in the series (e.g., in the email header)

-And if you find yourself falling IN LOVE with the psychology of how we make decisions, sign up for our newsletter because you’ll get a free 170-page ebook on persuasion.
+And if you find yourself falling IN LOVE with the psychology of how we make decisions, you’ll likely dig this free ebook on the principles of persuasive design for conversion copywriters.